TerminatedGB/BaSeRPro-guide/README.md

   * Base frequencies of degenerate bases are shown in .xlsx summary file
 * Automatically generates conservation plot based on consensus sequence (only positions with degenerate bases from consensus sequence are shown)
 * Automatically retries search using provided email only if API key is invalid
+* Advanced features
+  * Expand extracted sequence range by number of base pairs upstream/downstream (used for checking gene boundaries)